jaysphoto/scripts/README.md

 scripts
 =======

-short scripts used for automating everyday tasks
+short scripts used for automating everyday tasks. most of these scripts are written for Ubuntu.